-Theraclion Strengthens its Board of Directors
+Theraclion Strengthens Its Board of Directors

 THERACLION (Paris:ALTHE) (ISIN: FR0010120402; Memo: ALTHE, PEA-PME eligible), an innovative company specializing in ultrasound therapy (using High Intensity Focused Ultrasound or HIFU), announces the arrival of a health specialist, Mehdi El Glaoui.
 He joins the board of directors and also invests 1.5% of the company's capital.

-Two weeks after the announcement that businessman Bernard Sabrier and his fund, Unigestion, had increased their stake in the capital of Theraclion, another businessman, Mehdi El Glaoui, known for his success in healthtech, decided to invest and join the company's board.
-"Theraclion offers remarkably interesting development potential.
+Two weeks after the announcement that Bernard Sabrier and Unigestion, acting on their own behalf, had crossed thresholds in Theraclion’s shareholding, Mehdi El Glaoui, known for his success in healthtech, decided to invest and join the company's board.
+"Theraclion offers very interesting development potential.
 Beyond its technology, which can transform the surgical gesture, the combination of imaging and robotization with artificial intelligence can propel the company much further in terms of treatments and development." states Mehdi El Glaoui.

 About Mehdi El Glaoui